7 best soccer bars in Sydney

 Great places to watch soccer in Sydney all year round

-All these games take place at the national Stadium Australia – for bars way out west in Homebush Bay, see here.
+Big games take place at the national Stadium Australia – for bars way out west in Homebush Bay, see here.
 For drinking and catching the match action in town, you can choose between a view over the waterfront or the urban bustle of Sydney CBD, the city’s Central Business District.

 Weekdays, happy hours are a given and most places offer specials, with dishes in the A$20 range.
 Cheers operates 24/7, The Flynn, focused on the post-work crowd, doesn’t open Saturdays or Sundays.

-1 24/7 sports bar
+1 THE STAR sports bar

-24/7 Sports Bar/Dave Gee
+Star Sports Bar/Dave Gee

-You can’t move for screens at the 24/7 Sports Bar, where more than 50 LCD TVs fill a huge, gleaming space, along with one with size of a studio flat, 34 square metres.
+You can’t move for screens at the Star Sports Bar, where more than 50 LCD TVs fill a huge, gleaming space, along with one with size of a studio flat, 34 square metres.
 It’s all part of a casino within a twin-hotel and entertainment complex, The Star Sydney, tucked in behind Pyrmont Bay, and with its own stop on the Light Rail network.

 The menu doesn’t stray too far from the classic sports-bar offerings of wings, burgers and potato wedges, though look out for the weekday lunchtime specials at A$15, complementing Happy Hours between 4pm-6pm Mondays to Thursdays, featuring A$7 drinks.
-Open until 4am over the weekend.

-24/7 Sports Bar, Level 1, Casino, The Star, 80 Pyrmont Street.
+Star Sports Bar, Level 1, Casino, The Star, 80 Pyrmont Street.

 2 pj o'brien's